Traditionally, in coaching we discuss the seven dimensions of wellness, which are:

 - vocational

 Webster defines wellness as the quality or state of being in good health especially as an actively sought goal.
-Many (myself included) will say that wellness is that you’re thriving, not just surviving.
+I will say that wellness is that you’re thriving, not just surviving.

 There are other models that you could explore that look at the intersections of health and wellness like Maslow’s Hierarchy of Needs, which is a pyramid framework where more specific needs build on larger, foundational ones.
 I’ve recommended to clients to create their own hierarchy using Maslow’s framework, but consider more fluidity.
 All areas of our lives are connected and we will go back and forth between levels – it will never be just about forward mobility.

-Health coaching allows us to look at your goals wholly.
-We look at the intersections that impact you and the decisions you’re able (or not able) to make that help you live a healthy life.
+When I work with clients, I look at the intersections that impact you and the decisions you’re able (or not able) to make that help you live a healthy life, which are related to previous experiences that we may or may not have processed through.

 Health coaches partner with clients to create strategic plans that break down their goals into more manageable daily and weekly goals.
 They do this by using motivational interviewing to assess where a client is in their mindset and journey, what their motivations are for change, what resources they have as well as what kind of support they have outside of coaching.